hsf-training/hsf-training-cicd-github/_episodes/13-the-spy-game.md

 > > ~~~
 > > {: .language-yaml}
 > If you are not a CERN user, don't worry.
 We have a backup solution for you!
-> <br/>CERN public storage: `root://eospublic.cern.ch//eos/root-eos/HiggsTauTauReduced/GluGluToHToTauTau.root skim_ggH.root`.
+> <br/>CERN public storage: `root://eospublic.cern.ch//eos/root-eos/HiggsTauTauReduced/GluGluToHToTauTau.root`.
 > {: .solution}
 {: .challenge}